socialtables/socialtables.github.io/style-guides/css/README.md

 Since the *index()* method is not defined in LESS, we have a custom mixin that can be used to mimic the same functionality, using LESS lists instead of SASS arrays.

-Link to LESS mixin: {Insert link to custom LESS z-index mixin}
+Link to LESS mixin: https://github.com/socialtables/css-assets/blob/master/less/z-index-mixin.less

 ### Icon Fonts